datarefuge/workflow/README.md

 Mark as Harvested google sheet

-# BAGGING (Red Cell Headers)
+# BAGGING (ORANGE Cell Headers, Columns Y-AA)

-- Check out a package (Column )
+- Check out a package (Column Y)
-- Data comes from thumbdrive
+- Data comes from S3 Bucket
 - Take folder and create metadata folder for Json template.
 - Label the json file and the folder where the json folder where it is located with the uuid.
 - The json should